forrestbao/AgentBao/README.md

 # AgentBao
-AI agents built by Bao.
+AI agents built by Bao, for fun and to share with friends.

+License: MIT

 ## Agent 1: X-Chemists (Like X-Men)